prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 4. Unless otherwise ordered by the Court the party requesting experiments shall initially bear the costs of the experiment.

 5. The order of the Court allowing the experiments shall specify the detai led experiments and :
-	- (a) the name and address of the expert who is to carry out the experiments  as Court ’s expert  and draw up the report on the experiments ;
+	- (a) the name and address of the expert who is to carry out the experiments  as Court 's expert  and draw up the report on the experiments ;
 	- (b) the time period for carrying out the experiments and, where appropriate, the exact time and place where they are to be carried out ;
 	- (c) if necessary, other conditions for carrying out the experiments ; and
 	- (d) the time period for presenting the report on the experiments and, where appropriate, directions relating to the contents of the report.